Life in the trench, the infantry’s home for much of the war, involved a day-to-day routine of work and leisure.

 A Steady Trickle of Death

 Even in the so-called quiet moments, trench life witnessed a steady trickle of death and maiming.
 Outside of formal battles, snipers and shells regularly killed soldiers in the trenches, a phenomenon known as “wastage.”
 This regular death toll ensured the need for constant reinforcements.
-In the 800-strong infantry units, “wastage” rates were as high as ten per cent per month, or 80 soldiers killed or incapacitated.
+In the 800-strong infantry units, “wastage” rates were as high as 10 percent per month, or 80 soldiers killed or incapacitated.